 What is the Meet the Authors reception?
 How do I get tickets?
 Do I have to dress up?
 What should I wear?

 That’s a lot of questions!
 The Meet the Authors reception is an event the Friday before Book Fest from 5pm-7pm at the Knicely Conference Center where you can mingle and meet the authors attending SOKY Book Fest the next day.
 There’s great food and lovely libations and the presentation of our annual Kentucky Literary Award.
 Dress is business casual.
 Tickets are $50.00 each, and will be available for purchase starting in March.

 Contact us and we’ll get back to you with an assignment.
 We only need volunteers for Saturday, but you can help by spreading the word about this event year-round!

 How can I apply to be an attending author?

 When will I find out if I am an attending author?

 If you do not hear back within two weeks after submitting an application, please Contact Us.
-Decisions will be made on a rolling basis until the application window closes on November 14, with a full roster finished in December.
+Decisions will be made on a rolling basis until the application window closes in November, with a full roster finished in January.